Jason A. CheadleOf Counsel

 Jason represents startup companies, LLCs and partnerships, and advises businesses in a variety of general corporate matters, including the structuring of new entities, board and shareholder meetings, founders agreements, buy-sell agreements, tax matters, commercial transactions, and partnership agreements.
 He also advises nonprofit organizations in formation and general business matters.

-A key part of his practice is counseling buyers and sellers in mergers, acquisitions and shareholder buyout transactions.
-Representation includes all aspects of an M&A transaction; including overall structuring of transactions; negotiation and drafting of NDAs, term sheets and definitive agreements; analysis of antitrust issues; and handling of all due diligence matters.
+A key part of his practice is counseling buyers and sellers in mergers and acquisitions.
+He has advised businesses in over 100 M&A deals.
+Representation includes all aspects of an M&A transaction, including overall structuring of transactions; negotiation and drafting of NDAs, term sheets and acquisition agreements; analysis of antitrust issues; and handling of all due diligence matters.

 - Financing and Venture Capital Transactions

 Jason represents businesses and investors in financing and venture capital transactions, including offerings of common stock, preferred stock and convertible debt.
-His experience includes Regulation D, Regulation S and blue sky offerings, as well as California fairness hearings.
+His experience includes Regulation D, Regulation S, blue sky offerings, California fairness hearings, and public company securities laws compliance matters.

 - Employment Matters and Equity Plans